imyjjong/M9Skills/README.md

-# some functions and songs dont work because im still working on the project
+# some functions and songs in the music project dont work because im still working on the project